 /template/您的模板名/locales/zh-cn/default.yml"yourLocation": "您的位置" "contactUs": "联系我们"/template/您的模板名/locales/en-us/default.yml"yourLocation": "Your Location" "contactUs": "Contact Us"

-You can use it in your template file,{% tr "键名" %}Label these translation texts.
-For example, use<div>联系我们</div>to<div>{% tr "contactUs" %}</div>.
-When accessing the site in the corresponding language, the system will automatically select from the respectivedefault.ymlLoad and display the correct translation text in the file.
+You can use it in your template file.{% tr "键名" %}Label to reference these translation texts.
+For example, to<div>联系我们</div>changed to<div>{% tr "contactUs" %}</div>.
+When accessing a site in the corresponding language, the system will automatically retrieve from the respectivedefault.ymlLoad and display the correct translation text in the file.

 4. Implement the front-end language switching function.

-This tag will retrieve the list of sites configured for multilingual in multi-site management.You can iterate over this list in the template to generate a link for each language site, and users can click these links to jump to the corresponding language website.
+This tag will retrieve the list of sites configured for multilingual in multi-site management.You can iterate through this list in the template to generate a link for each language site, and users can click these links to jump to the corresponding language website.

-For example, you can use it in your template file (usually the common part of header or footer):
+For example, you can use it in your template file (usually the common part of the header or footer):

 {% languages websites %}